Easy Overnight Sourdough Cinnamon Rolls Recipe

 • Milk – can be substituted with any milk or water.

 • All-Purpose Flour – bread flour will also work.
 Freshly milled wheat is always enjoyable and gives you that whole wheat flour.
+See our whole wheat cinnamon roll recipe for fresh-milled flour.

 EQUIPMENT NEEDED